It's DNA Day 2023!

 Exome sequencing: The exome makes up about 2 percent of the human genome and contains the protein-coding genes.
 It is this area that scientists believe may inform the discovery and development of new and improved medicines.
 A pioneering collaboration between pharmaceutical companies GSK and Regeneron measured the exomes of 50,000 participants and released the data to researchers in 2019.

-Following this success, a new collaboration of leading life sciences companies brought together by Regeneron is taking on the challenge to exome sequence the remaining 450,000 participants.
-The first release (adding an additional 150,000 exomes to the resource) was made available to researchers in 2020.
+Following this success, a collaboration of leading life sciences companies brought together by Regeneron has completed the challenge to exome sequence the remaining 450,000 participants.
+The full release of exome sequencing data (470,000 exomes) is now available to approved researchers.

 Whole-genome sequencing: Whole-genome sequencing measures every single genetic building block across the whole genome.
 Combined with the detailed lifestyle and health records data we hold for UK Biobank participants, it will shine a light on the role of our genes (particularly variants in the non-coding regions of our genome) in health and disease.

 In a vanguard study, the Medical Research Council provided funding to conduct whole-genome sequencing on 50,000 participants.
-This major undertaking spurred government, charity, and industry to take this initiative further and sequence the complete genomes of the remaining 450,000 participants.
-The first tranche of data on 200,000 participants will be available to researchers in 2021.
+This major undertaking spurred government, charity, and industry to take this initiative further and sequence the complete genomes of the remaining 450,000 participants which has now been completed and will be available to researchers in early 2023.
+The first tranche of data on 200,000 participants is available to researchers.

 What are genes?